Network classification with applications to brain connectomics: A framework for node selection in graph classification

 A standard general approach is to construct a linear classifier, which predicts the response $Y$ from a linear combination of the elements of $A$, $ \langle A,B\rangle = \Tr{B^TA}$, where we arrange the coefficients in a matrix $B\in \real^{N\times N}$ to emphasize the network nature of the predictors.
 We focus on linear classifiers here because variable selection is at least as important as prediction itself in the neuroimaging application, and setting coefficients to 0 is a natural way to achieve this.
 The coefficients are typically estimated from training data by minimizing an objective consisting of a loss function plus a penalty.
 The penalty can be used to regularize the problem to make the estimator well-defined in high-dimensional problems, to select important predictors, and to impose structure, and many such penalties have been proposed, starting from the lasso \citep{tibshirani1996regression}.
 Our focus is on designing a classifier in this framework that respects and utilizes the network nature of the predictors.
 In brain networks in particular, neuroscientists believe that edges are organized in subnetworks, also called brain systems \citep{power2011functional}, that carry out specific functions, and certain subnetworks are important for prediction \citep{bullmore2009complex}, although different studies tend to implicate different regions \citep{fornito2012schizophrenia}.
-Thus we aim to find subnetworks with good discriminative power, and hence select both the most informative nodes and edges.
-Although the methods we develop here can be used on small networks too, our main focus here is on the more challenging case of large brain networks (hundreds of nodes).
+Thus we aim to find nodes or subnetworks with good discriminative power, and hence select both the most informative nodes and edges.

+Although the methods we develop here can be used on small networks, our main focus is on the more challenging case of medium to large brain networks.
+In brain connectivity studies dealing with multiple subjects, while raw images may contain hundreds of thousands of voxels, they are commonly down-sampled according to a parcellation scheme with a coarser resolution, usually resulting in networks with hundreds or thousands of nodes representing ROIs (see for example \cite{kiar2018high}).
+This coarser resolution is essential for registration, as aligning different brains at a high resolution is much harder, but it still results in hundreds of thousands or millions of edges which serve as predictor variables.
+Given the typical data sizes in this area of application, we focus on methods based on convex formulations, which allow for efficient and scalable implementations with convergence guarantees.

 Let $\{(A^{(1)},Y_1),\ldots,(A^{(n)},Y_n)\}$ be the training sample of undirected adjacency matrices with their class labels, and let $Y=(Y_1,\ldots,Y_n)$.
 A generic linear classifier described above is computed by finding the coefficients $B$ defined by